leo277/react-marvel/README.md

 	on produciton, the whole application will be minified into bundle.js. then create a folder called app,
 	Inside app, create index.js for app entry point.
+	Create components folder, to store all the components Use camel case to name component. eg: Home.js

 4. create file called webpack.config.js
 	This file is used for configuring webpack for bundling assets for dev and production for this project, we will compile all assets from "src" folder into "dist" folder all javascript(ES6 or vanilla) will be compiled into a single file called "bundle.js" for production server use include module for bundling ES6 codes

 5. create compiling script inside package.json

 	webpack -d : bundle the app for dev